 With the experience of working on previous phases of the casino and on other Hard Rock properties – including those in Coconut Creek, Tampa, and Louisiana – Keller was appointed by general contractor Suffolk for this high-profile development.

 In fact, three of our business units were involved throughout 2017, providing world-class expertise and delivering a complete solution largely under one contract, saving the client money and eliminating the need for multiple contractors.

 The project scope involved designing and building the foundation support system for all of the proposed new buildings, but the team faced significant challenges.

 “The area was very swampy and peaty, with deep lakes and poor soils,” explains Keller Vice President Andres Baquerizo.
 “A lot of the work also had to be carried out in low-headroom areas.”

-Keller designed and installed all of the piling work on the main hotel tower, as well as for a smaller, poolside tower, the Hard Rock Live stadium and for the low-headroom areas of the valet tunnel connecting the garage to the casino.
+Keller designed and installed all of the piling work on the main hotel tower, as well as for a smaller, poolside tower, the Hard Rock Live stadium, and for the low-headroom areas of the valet tunnel connecting the garage to the casino.

 The latter was located beneath an existing garage in a confined area with just a 16ft vertical clearance in places.
 Keller also constructed 15ft-deep gravity walls (between five and 10ft thick), using wet soil mixing.
 Excavation support in open headroom switched to sheet piles.
-But not only did the team have to contend with low headroom within the garage, they also had to work next to and beneath an $8 million, 200ft-long television screen, curving around the car park.
+But not only did the team have to contend with low headroom within the garage, but they also had to work next to and beneath an $8 million, 200ft-long television screen, curving around the car park.

 Combining multiple techniques